suizokukan/katal/README.rst

 installation
 ============
-If you want to install katal on your system :
 $pip install katal

 Since katal.py is a stand-alone file, you can download katal.py in the target directory and use it directly :